ChandaLab/DISC/README.md

 DISC
 ```

 or run outside of the GUI using the runDISC.m function.
-Within the DISC GUI, data can be loaded and saved under file->load / file-> save.

 ## Authors